Impact of gravitational lensing on black hole mass function inference with third-generation gravitational wave detectors: Data simulation

-We obtain a lensed mock catalogue by adding lensing effect described by the PDF $P(\mu)$ of magnification $\mu$.
+We obtain a lensed mock catalog by adding the lensing effect described by the PDF $P(\mu)$ of magnification $\mu$.
 For each BBH-GW event in our mock catalogue in Sec.\ref{sec:catalog generation}, we could directly sample a magnification $\mu_m$ from $P(\mu_m)$, and multiply both $m_1,m_2$ and $\mathcal{M}$ by $\mu_m$, so as to imitate the observed mass magnified due to lensing.
-Then we should re-check the SNR in Eq.\ref{eq:SNRrho} of each BBH-GW event due to magnification in Eq.\ref{eq:shift rho}, resulting in some event emerging above this threshold, and some sinking.
+The orbit of the BBH system $m_1,m_2$, compared to the lensing objects at cosmological distances, is so small that they can be seen as point sources to share the same magnification $\mu_m$.
+Then we should re-check the SNR in Eq.\ref{eq:SNRrho} of each BBH-GW event due to magnification in Eq.\ref{eq:shift rho}, resulting in some events emerging above this threshold, and some sinking.